EchterAlsFake/API_Docs/Porn_APIs/General.md

 from xnxx_api import Client
 from xnxx_api.modules.search_filters import UploadTime, SearchingQuality, Length # Example import

-search = Client().search(upload_time=UploadTime.year, length=Length.X_20min_plus)
+search = Client().search(query="Mia Khalifa", upload_time=UploadTime.year, length=Length.X_20min_plus,
+                         searching_quality=SearchingQuality.X_1080p_plus)
 ```

 It works like this on every API.
-Just import the search filters, and use your IDE's code completion to see what
+Import the search filters, and use your IDE's code completion to see what
 you can do.

 # Pornstar object

 The Pornstar class often refers to a model of the site.
-Models usually have a specific link and you can get
+Models usually have a specific link, and you can get
 videos from the model using the Pornstar object.

 We are using `hqporner_api` in this example: